The United Kingdom went into lockdown on 23 March to try to combat the spread of coronavirus.

 Each country has also set up a system to try to track who may have coronavirus and to alert other people they might have been in contact with.

 Experts including the UK's chief medical adviser, Professor Chris Whitty, and Sir Patrick Vallance, the UK's chief scientific adviser, have been giving regular updates to explain why the actions they are taking can help tackle coronavirus.
+Briefings have been held in each UK country every day but now only take place in England when the government wants to make an important announcement.

 Prof Whitty has said some sort of social distancing is likely to go on until a vaccine or medicines to help treat Covid-19 are available, which could take until next year.